 Can I Sue the Department of Homeland Security (DHS)?

-Yes, you may be able to sue the U.S. Department of Homeland Security (DHS) and its employees.
+You can sue the U.S. Department of Homeland Security (DHS) and its employees.
 The nature of your lawsuit will depend on what happened, who did it, and what you want to get out of it.
 More on that below.

 What Is the Department of Homeland Security?